-Despite there being no material new markets entered during 2023, content licensing revenue increased 30% to £18.6m (2022: £14.3m).
-This has been achieved through a blend of launching with 44 new partners in our current markets, delivering exciting and premium quality games during the year, and greater penetration with our existing partners.
+West Virginia, where we launched our content in August, was the only notable new market entry in 2024.
+Despite this, content licensing revenue increased 28% to £23.8m (2023: £18.6m).
+This growth has been achieved by; launching with 44 new partners globally, delivering a consistent roadmap of premium-quality games, and greater penetration with our existing partners.